-To ensure all hospitals have equitable access to the provincial stockpile, the access policies and procedures outlined in this guidance document have been aligned with similar processes that exist for the Ontario Surge Capacity Management Plan, where the management of events flows from a hospital (Minor Surge) to the LHIN (Moderate Surge) and finally to the province (Major Surge), as referenced in the Ontario Surge Capacity Management Plan.
+To ensure all hospitals have equitable access to the provincial stockpile, the access policies and procedures outlined in this guidance document have been aligned with similar processes that exist for the Ontario Surge Capacity Management Plan, where the management of events flows from a hospital (Minor Surge) to the sub-region (Moderate Surge) and finally to the province (Major Surge), as referenced in the Ontario Surge Capacity Management Plan.

-Before a Requesting Hospital submits their request for additional ventilator(s) from the provincial stockpile, the hospital is required to have engaged in the following:
+Before a Requesting Hospital submits their request for additional ventilator(s) or HFNC system from the provincial stockpile, the hospital is required to have engaged in the following:

-- The Requesting Hospital will have actively participated in any pre-determined equipment (ventilator) sharing plans that may be in place within its hospital corporation, its LHIN and/or among other partnering hospitals. - The Requesting Hospital will have activated the hospital's Minor Surge plan and explored all reasonable internal options on its premises or owned by the hospital/corporation. - Once all internal resources have been considered and, if the need for additional ventilators still exists, the Requesting Hospital CEO/senior delegate should contact CritiCall Ontario at 1-800-668-4357 and follow the ventilator request process outlined below.
-Appendix A provides a summary of the process for accessing ventilators, Appendix B provides a summary of how to access a ventilator from the stockpile in a pandemic situation, and Appendix C provides a summary of responsibilities of CCSO, MOH, CritiCall Ontario and Host and Requesting Hospitals.
+- The Requesting Hospital will have actively participated in any pre-determined equipment (ventilator/HFNC) sharing plans that may be in place within its hospital corporation, its sub region and/or among other partnering hospitals. - The Requesting Hospital will have activated the hospital's Minor Surge plan and explored all reasonable internal options on its premises or owned by the hospital/corporation. - Once all internal resources have been considered and, if the need for additional ventilators or HFNC systems still exists, the Requesting Senior VP or delegate should contact CritiCall Ontario at 1-800-668-4357 and follow the ventilator request process outlined below.
+Appendix A provides a summary of the process for accessing ventilators/HFNC system, and Appendix B provides a summary of responsibilities of CCSO, MOH, CritiCall Ontario and Host and Requesting Hospitals.

-A. CritiCall Ontario Facilitates Teleconference - Critical Care Clinical Lead, Requesting Hospital and Host Hospital
+CritiCall Ontario Facilitates Teleconference -Requesting Hospital and Host Hospital

-Once notified (by Requesting Hospital CEO/senior delegate), CritiCall Ontario will facilitate a teleconference between the Critical Care Clinical Lead and the Requesting Hospital's CEO/senior delegate.
+Once notified (by Requesting Hospital Senior VP or delegate), CritiCall Ontario will facilitate a teleconference between and the Requesting Hospital's Senior VP or delegate.